Still The Saddest: Trina Offers Apology For Calling Protestors ‘Animals’, Khia Relentlessly Roasts Her

 Her co-host Trick Daddy tried to save her MULTIPLE times and still, the saddest s*** pursued.
 Trina took a page out of the #AllLiveMatter playbook and brought up black on black crime.
 Later she’d add that she’s not worried about the police because she has her “license and registration.”

-Respectability politics won’t save you, but okay.
+Respectability politics won’t save you, sis!

 She’s (of course) since apologized—but people aren’t really buying it.